Alexismc96/streaming-03-rabbitmq/README.md

 To send a new message, you'll only make one change.
 Updating and improving code is called 'refactoring'.
 Use your skills to keep coding enjoyable.
+-Updated to 'Message' rather than description.

 ## Version 2